+During the construction of the state, we filtered out all states where the ball was not present (i.e., those states were treated as empty).
+Aditionally, when the state was empty, the agent always took a randomly sampled action.
+This was done because the frequentist statistics approach used to determine the state-action tree splits requires all candidates to have the same number of visits in order to compete on equal footing.

-We trained and tested our model in the \say{BreakoutDeterministic-v4} environment of the OpenAI gym toolkit \cite{brockman2016openai}.
-To obtain a relational state from the gym environment we created a visual pre-processor, which used the color and shape of the objects to calculate the x and y positions of the centers of the ball and the paddle.
-To obtain the relations shown on \cref{tab:BreakoutRelations}, we set the roles \say{Object-1} and \say{Object-2} according to a hierarchy of objects were \say{Object-1} was always the player and \say{Object-2} was always the ball.
-Furthermore, to calculate the comparative value associated with each relation we subtracted the x and y positions according to the same hierarchy and categorized the difference with a tolerance level of six pixels (e.g., if the x-center of the player was above 6 pixels to the right of the ball the comparative value was \texttt{more}, if the difference was below six pixels the comparative value was \texttt{same}, and else the comparative value was \texttt{less}).
-We calculate the trajectory relations in the same way, except that we used a tolerance level of zero.
-All RL agents in the present paper included an action buffer that store the last 10 actions and checked whether the agent had taken the same action 10 times in a row, in which case the current action was uniformly sampled from the actions space.
-For each of the two versions of the model, we trained 10 runs on 2,000,000 iterations with RL parameters $\alpha=0.1$, $\gamma=0.99$ and $\epsilon$ was decayed from 1.0 to 0.1 according to the formula: $\epsilon_t \leftarrow d\epsilon_{t-1}$ with $d=0.9999995$.
-We transformed the reward using the sign function.
-The code for all our simulations is available at \url{https://github.com/GuillermoPuebla/rrl}.
+To obtain a relational state from the Gymnasium environment, we created a visual pre-processor, which used the color and shape of the objects to calculate the x and y positions of the ball and the paddle.
+To obtain the relations shown on \autoref{tab:BreakoutRelations}, we set the roles \say{Object-1} and \say{Object-2} according to a hierarchy where \say{Object-1} was always the player and \say{Object-2} was always the ball.
+Furthermore, to calculate the comparative value associated with each relation we subtracted the x and y positions according to the same hierarchy and categorized the difference with a tolerance level of six pixels (i.e., if the player was 6 pixels or more to the right of the ball the comparative value was \texttt{more}, if it was 6 pixels or more the left of the ball the comparative value was \texttt{less} and if the difference was below six pixels the comparative value was \texttt{same}.
+We calculated the trajectory relations in the same way, except that we used a tolerance level of zero.